The Decision Moose Asset Allocation Framework

-- Decision Moose has a beta of only about 0.25 relative to buying and holding SPY.
+- Decision Moose has a beta of about 0.42 relative to buying and holding SPY.

-- SPY returns explain only about 7% of Decision Moose returns (the R-squared statistic is about 0.07).
+- SPY returns explain about 18% of Decision Moose returns (the R-squared statistic is about 0.18).

-The latter two points indicate that Decision Moose returns are only loosely linked to U.S. stock market performance.
+The latter two points indicate that Decision Moose returns are only moderately linked to U.S. stock market performance.

 In his FAQs, William Dirlam suggests that Decision Moose trading is best suited to reasonably large tax-deferred accounts to minimize the impacts of trading friction and taxes.
 He also offers guidance on the type of investor for whom Decision Moose is suitable.

-In summary, the Decision Moose asset allocation framework may offer investors a way to beat buying and holding the broad U.S. stock market by occasionally trading to the “hottest hand” (in economic context) from a set of nine asset class proxies, but its outperformance has materially dissipated.
+In summary, the Decision Moose asset allocation framework may offer investors a way to beat buying and holding the broad U.S. stock market over the long term by occasionally trading to the “hottest hand” (in economic context) from a set of nine asset class proxies, but its outperformance dissipates over time.

 Cautions regarding findings include: